waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 -   **Pikachu Following Mechanic (CRITICAL CLARIFICATION):** A button press in Pikachu's direction will only cause a turn *if the player is not already facing that direction*.
 Pathfinding tools must account for this.
 -   **Tool Deferral Failure (CRITICAL):** Repeatedly deferred the creation of necessary tools instead of building them immediately. **Lesson Reinforced:** If a repetitive manual task can be automated, or a complex reasoning task can be delegated, building a tool or agent for it is the highest priority.
 -   **Game Corner Entry Failure (CRITICAL):** Became stuck in a loop attempting to enter the Celadon Game Corner while Pikachu blocked a warp tile. **Lesson:** If a specific path or objective is repeatedly blocked, do not persist with the same failed approach.
 Re-evaluate, check for alternate routes, or pivot to a different high-priority goal.

-    - Interact with the empty display case at (11, 4) with Geodude in the lead.
-(Result: No interaction or event triggered.)
-    - Interact with the blocking Scientist at (13, 5) with Geodude in the lead.
-(Result: Untestable, scientist is behind an impassable wall.)
+# V. Puzzle Solutions & Completed Steps
-- **Successful Hypothesis:** Leading with a Geodude triggered new dialogue from the Old Man at (2, 5) on 1F.
+- **Pewter Museum Fossil Puzzle:** Leading with a Geodude triggered new dialogue from the Old Man at (2, 5) on 1F ("That is one magnificent fossil!").
+This is a confirmed step in the puzzle solution.